 We have handled wrongful death claims for more than a quarter century in Tyler, Smith County, Jacksonville, Rusk, Cherokee County, Palestine, Anderson County, Athens, Henderson County, Canton, Van Zandt County, Mineola, Quitman, Wood County, Gilmer, Upshur County, Longview, Gregg County, Kilgore, Henderson, Rusk County, Marshall, Harrison County, Carthage, Panola County, and all the surrounding cities and counties East Texas.

 Losing a family member suddenly and unexpectedly is a traumatic and disorienting experience.
 During this time you need an experienced wrongful death attorney to whom you can simply hand off your legal matters so that you can focus on adjusting and healing.

-After more than thirty years and countless wrongful death cases there is virtually nothing that we haven't seen and successfully handled.
+After more than thirty-seven years and countless wrongful death cases there is virtually nothing that we haven't seen and successfully handled.
 There is no substitute for experience.
 If you want the assistance of an experienced Board Certified Personal Injury Attorney in the Tyler / Longview / East Texas area contact us today.